Skip to Main Content

 Librarians have Master's Degrees in Library and Information Science or a related field, and we're generally good at helping you find information - even if it's not within our own area of specialization.

-Librarians at the Research Assistance Desk on the main floor of Geisel can help you with research questions and direct you to a specialist if you need more assistance.
+Librarians and staff at the Research Assistance Desk on the main floor of Geisel can help you with research questions and direct you to a specialist if you need more assistance.
 (There's also a general Geisel Service Hub just inside the Geisel entrance, and they can help with issues like directions, computers/printing, course reserves, and more.)

 You can also ask for help by chat/email/phone.
 Hours vary for these services and you may be connected to a librarian from outside UCSD after regular hours, but they can still get you pointed in the right direction or direct you to a UCSD librarian for follow-up.